zrxon/mysqlDumper2020/README.md

 # mysqlDumper2020

-MySQL Backup Tool like mysqldumper with full PHP7 Support and 7zip
+Welcome, here starts a new MySQL Database Backup tool, based on the good old mysqldumper

+I am currently at work, at the first stable version with new Templates and fully PHP7 integration

+Stay tuned for more informations!

+Greets, daniel